+To create a new customer and assign the new backup destination in Acronis Cyber Cloud

+To create a new customer and assign the new backup destination in Acronis Cyber Cloud, do the following:

-- Log in to the Acronis Cyber Cloud management console.
-Then, navigate to Settings > Locations.
-Make sure that the system created a new backup destination with the corresponding name derived from the DNS name.
-Set up the backup agents, as described in the Acronis Backup User Guide - 2.
-Create a new customer and assign the new backup destination within the Acronis Cyber Cloud.
-To do that, click New in the upper-right corner and select Customer.
-Specify the customer name, mode and language.
-Next, select services that you would like to provide to the new customer, for example, Acronis Cyber Backup Cloud.
-Then, specify the customer's devices and workloads, such as servers and workstations.
+- 1. Log in to the Acronis Cyber Cloud management console. - 2.
+Navigate to Settings > Locations.
+Ensure the system created a new backup destination with the corresponding name derived from the DNS name. - 3.
+Set up the backup agents, as described in the Acronis Cyber Protect User Guide. - 4.
+Create a new customer account: - a.
+Click New in the upper-right corner and select Customer. - b.
+Provide the customer general information: name, mode and language.
+Then specify customer's email, language, first and last names for an administrator account. - c.
+Select services that you would like to provide to the new customer. - d.
+Specify the customer's devices and workloads, such as servers and workstations. - e.
 In the section Location, click the current location name to display all the available options.
-Select the required storage.
-Fill out the other fields, such as customer's email, language, first and last names, and then click Done to complete the whole process. - 3.
-To confirm your account, check your email and follow the steps in the activation request. - 4.
-After creating a customer, log in to Acronis Cyber Cloud as the administrator and open the Clients screen.
-Click the created customer to open their Overview screen.
-Click Manage service to open the customer's Cyber Backup Management Console. - 5.
+Select the required storage. - f.
+Click Done to complete the whole process. - 5.
+To confirm your account, check your email and follow the steps in the activation request.

+To set up backup storage in Acronis Cyber Backup Cloud or Acronis Cyber Backup

+After creating a customer, set up backup storage in Acronis Cyber Backup Cloud or Acronis Cyber Backup as follows:

+- 1. Log in to Acronis Cyber Cloud as the administrator. - 2.
+Open the Clients screen.
+Click the created customer, and then click Manage service on the Overview screen.
+The customer's Cyber Backup Management Console will open. - 3.
 On the Devices screen, click Add on the toolbar.
 Select the device you want to add.
+The backup agent installer will be downloaded. - 4.
+On the Devices screen, click Add on the toolbar.
+Select the device you want to add.
 For our evaluation scenario, select a workstation with the operating system currently in use.
-The backup agent installer will be downloaded. - 6.
-In the backup agent installer, click Install.
-On the Almost done... screen, click Register the machine.
-Next, enter the device registration info and confirm it.
-Make sure you are using the customer's account you've created: check the user in the upper-right corner.
-When the registration is completed, the added device will be displayed on the Devices > All devices screen of the customer's Backup Management Console. - 7.
-To create a backup from the customer's machine, click the device and select Backup in the right menu.
-Click Add backup plan and specify its details.
-For our evaluation scenario, select Files/folders in What to back up.
-Then, select the items to back up, a destination cloud storage, and set None in Schedule.
-Click Create and the backup plan will be listed on the left.
-Click Run now to start the backup process. - 8.
-When the process is completed, you can view the backed-up files on the Backups > Locations screen.
+The backup agent installer will be downloaded. - 5.
+In the backup agent installer: - a.
+Click Install. - b.
+On the Almost done... screen, click Register the machine. - c.
+Enter the device registration info and confirm it. - d.
+Ensure you are using the customer's account you've created: check the user in the upper-right corner.

+When the registration is complete, the added device will be displayed on the Devices > All devices screen of the customer's Backup Management Console.

+To create a backup from the customer's machine, do the following:

+- 1. Click the device and select Protect in the right menu. - 2.
+Click Add plan and specify its details.
+For our evaluation scenario, enable only the Backup feature: - a.
+In What to back up, select Files/folders. - b.
+In Items to back up, select the required file or folder. - c.
+In Where to back up, select the destination cloud storage. - d.
+In Schedule, set None by turning it off. - 3.
+Click Create and the backup plan will be listed on the left. - 4.
+Click Run now to start the backup process.

+When the process is completed, you can view the backed-up files on the Backup storage > Locations screen.
 Click the required customer to see the files you uploaded earlier.
 Double-click the backup name to display its details on the right.
 You can click Recover files/folders to navigate to the uploaded files and download them if necessary.